matrs/Quality_control/README.md

 taking a couple of functions and general organization from them, so if you are familiar with those, you should be able to use and modify this without much effort.

-The code corresponding to the `fastqc` rule in `qc.smk` is commented out because in my cluster `fastqc` fails, generating faulty zip files (related to `/tmp`).
+The code corresponding to the `fastqc` rule in `qc.smk` is commented out because in the job cluster `fastqc` fails, generating faulty zip files (related to `/tmp`).
 I include a script to remediate this, see `fastqc_parallel.sh` for more details.

 The folder `wrapper` contains a modified version of the official `fastq_screen` wrapper